 I-Corps Success Stories

-Cohort 1 Team, Sulis, is "Putting its idea to the Test"
+Team, Sulis "Putting its idea to the Test"

-The Rutgers team (See photos above) recently completed a pilot in India and is on a quest to win a $1 million prize participating in the Hult Prize Accelerator.
+The Rutgers team (See photos above) from Cohort 1 recently completed a pilot in India and competed to win a $1 million prize participating in the Hult Prize Accelerator in England.

 Team members include: Ari Mendelow, a 2017 School of Engineering graduate, Yuki Osumi and Anurag Modak, School of Arts and Sciences students, and Sarah Pomeranz, a Rutgers Business School student.